chrthomsen/pygrametl/docs/examples/jython.rst

 Using pygrametl with Jython requires a few extra steps compared to CPython, as Jython is less integrated with Python's package management system, and the JVM needs access to the necessary libraries.
-First, install pygrametl either through `PyPI <https://pypi.python.org/pypi/pygrametl/>`_ or by checking out the latest development version from `Google Code
+First, install pygrametl either through `PyPI <https://pypi.python.org/pypi/pygrametl/>`_ or by downloading the latest development version from `Github
-<https://code.google.com/p/pygrametl/>`_, for more information about
+<https://github.com/chrthomsen/pygrametl>`_, for more information about
 installation of pygrametl for CPython see :ref:`install`.

-After pygrametl has been installed, the install location must be added to the environment variable 'JYTHONPATH', as Jython purposely does not read the locations used by CPython as a default.
+After pygrametl has been installed, the install location must be added to the environment variable ``JYTHONPATH``, as Jython purposely does not read the locations used by CPython as a default.
 The default pip install directory depends on the operating system, and whether packages are installed locally or globally, check the output of the pip install command or its log for precise information about where the packages are installed.
 The method for setting this variable depends on your operating system.
-On most Unix-like systems , the variable can be set in '~/.profile', which will be sourced on login.
+On most Unix-like systems , the variable can be set in ``~/.profile``, which will be sourced on login.
 On Windows, environment variables can be changed through the System setting in in the Control Panel.
-The module path can also be set programmatically through the method :meth:`.sys.path`
+The module path can also be set programmatically through :attr:`.sys.path`.

 Usage
 -----